ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch3/draft1.md

 It didn't and it doens't make me laugh.

 Reader, let me be clear: If I have been a precusor to the conflict in Ukraine, then it's my duty as a Global Citizen to make sure my story is as well known as possible such to prevent digital "intelligence" from being misused by politicans and businesspeople such that a greater conflict, that potential WWIII, could possibly be avoided, and it's the main reason I'm writing this memoir today.

+But, reader, to be clear: at the time, late February 2022, I was mostly trying to keep things light hearted and myself employable.